MatteoBriscini/Software-engineering-final-project/README.md

 </details>

- you can find all test code [here!](https://github.com/MatteoBriscini/is23-AM19/tree/master/src/test/java/it/polimi/ingsw)
+ You can find all test code [here!](https://github.com/MatteoBriscini/is23-AM19/tree/master/src/test/java/it/polimi/ingsw)

 ## Setup steps
-1. firs off all make sure you have installed on your machine JDK 17 or over and javafx. <br>
+1. First of all make sure you have installed on your machine JDK 17 (or over) and Javafx. <br>
-   *you can download it from this link*:
+   *You can download it from the following links*:
    * [jdk_17](https://www.oracle.com/it/java/technologies/downloads/#java17)
    * [javafx](https://openjfx.io/) <br>

-2. download the jar file from  [here]().  ...mettere link per il jar definitivo..
+2. Download the AM19.jar file from  [here]().  ...mettere link per il jar definitivo..
-3. open a terminal and navigate to the folder were you have saved the jar.
+3. Open a terminal and navigate to the folder were you have saved the AM19.jar.

-**note**: you can change server ip and port from a jsonfile in the jar folder (json/config/netConfig.json).<br>
+>**Note**: you can change server IP and PORT from a JSON file in the AM19.jar folder (json/config/netConfig.json).<br>
-this take effect in server configuration but also in clients.
+This will have effect in server configuration, but also in clients.
-### turn on the server:
+### Turn on the server:
 in terminal type:
 ```
 java -jar AM19.jar --server
 ```
-if you didn't set it before in the json file you have to change the ip here
+>If you didn't set it before in the JSON file you have to change the IP here
-### turn on cli client:
+### Turn on CLI client:
 in terminal type:
 ```
 java -jar AM19.jar --tui
 ```
-if you didn't set it before in the json file you have to change the ip here
+>If you didn't set it before in the JSON file you have to change the IP here
-### turn on gui client:
+### Turn on GUI client:
 in terminal type:
 ```
 java -jar AM19.jar
 ```
-if you didn't set it before in the json file you have to change the ip here (by the sett button)
+>If you didn't set it before in the JSON file you have to change the IP here (by the settings' button)
-### probably problem:
+### Possible problems:
-to make rmi client work on ubuntu (or other linux distro) you have to change the host name.<br>
+To make RMI client works on ubuntu (or other linux distro) you have to change the host name.<br>
-install vim and type this in terminal:
+Install VIM and type this in terminal:
 ```
 sudo vim /etc/hosts
 ```
-in this file search the local host ip (127.0.0.1) and replace it with your actual ip.
+In this file search the local-host IP (127.0.0.1) and replace it with your actual IP.
-## Advance feature
+## Advance features
-more info in the project requirement chapter.
+More info in the [project requirement](#project-requirements) chapter.

 | Functionality                        | State          |
 |--------------------------------------|----------------|